Long-time reverse transportation inequalities for non-globally-dissipative Langevin dynamics: Conclusion and Outlook

-Moreover, a more practical application of our approach is to extend the current coupling method to the analysis of numerical schemes for Langevin dynamics with non-strongly-convex potentials, thereby yielding effective sampling algorithms in the non-log-concave regime.
-In particular, following the series \cite{altschuler2024shifted, altschuler2025shifted}, one may develop a KL-based error analysis for both overdamped and underdamped Langevin discretizations by employing a similar discrete-time coupling and replacing the Girsanov transform with the so-called ``shifted chain rule" for R\'enyi divergence.
-Furthermore, since discrete-time reflection coupling has also been extensively studied \cite{majka2020nonasymptotic}, it is promising to combine these two discrete coupling techniques to build a more powerful framework for KL error analysis.
+\paragraph{Extension to error analysis for numerical schemes of SDEs.} A more practical application is to extend the current coupling method to the analysis of numerical schemes for SDEs, including Langevin dynamics with non-strongly-convex potentials, thereby yielding effective sampling algorithms in the non-log-concave regime.
+In particular, following the series \cite{altschuler2024shifted, altschuler2025shifted}, one may develop a KL-based error analysis for both overdamped and underdamped Langevin discretizations by using a similar discrete-time coupling and replacing the Girsanov transform with the so-called ``shifted chain rule" for R\'enyi divergence.
+Since discrete-time reflection coupling has also been extensively studied \cite{majka2020nonasymptotic}, it is promising to combine these two discrete coupling techniques for KL error analysis.
 We leave this direction for future work.

-Other potential improvements of the current result include investigating whether one can get rid of the constant $M_{x,x'}$ in Theorem \ref{thm:overdamped} and Theorem \ref{thm:renyi}.
-Recall that $M_{x,x'}$ comes from Lemma \ref{lmm:asbound} where a pointwise upper bound is obtained, which necessarily depends on the initial value $|x-x'|$.
-To our knowledge, the reflection coupling technique only leads to the contraction property under Wasserstein-1 distance (see also \cite{eberle2011reflection,eberle2016reflection,schuh2024global}).
-Using techniques such as our Lemma \ref{lmm:asbound}, one can indeed obtain exponential decay under Wasserstein-$p$ distance for larger $p$, but the result is no longer a rigorous contraction and the dependence on the initial states becomes slightly worse \cite{wang2020exponential,luo2016exponential}.
-Therefore, in order to improve the dependence on the initial states, it is crucial to figure out whether one can obtain Wasserstein-$p$ ($p>1$) contraction using reflection coupling, which still remains open so far.